FEAR OF REJECTION

 It is important to acknowledge the fear.
 Do this following test:

 Think when you first felt anxious or felt any of the symptoms listed in paragraph C. Do you know what triggered it?
 With this particular fear, the vast majority of the time you will know.
 You probably made a conscious decision to talk to a stranger and that decision triggered the anxiety.
-Somethings there may be an underlying hidden issue, such as fear of touching, fear of intimacy, fear of catching a disease, fear of becoming trapped, etc.
+Something with that encounter may be an underlying hidden issue, such as fear of touching, fear of intimacy, fear of catching a disease, fear of becoming trapped, etc.

 If you do not know if you have the fear of rejection, do the following.

 Pick different stranger and decide to talk to them.
-Did your new decision trigger a similar anxious feeling?
+Did your new decision (nor the actual action but the thought or decision) trigger a similar anxious feeling?
 If so, you probably have a fear of rejection.

 e.
 Determine the Cause of Your Fear.

 Big Picture.
 All fears originate in your head as false negative thoughts.
 As such, knowing the cause is necessary.
-The list of things that can cause the fear of rejection is set forth in paragraph A. Many are hard wired in our brains, but even these primordial fears can be reduced by understanding the cause.
+The list of things that can cause the fear of rejection is generally set forth in paragraph A. Some are hard wired in our brains.
+But even these primordial fears can be reduced by understanding the cause.

-Take for example, people on one side of a river observing all of the trees shaking at the same time on a windless day.
+Consider the following example.
+The people on one side of a river observed that all of the trees shook at the same time on a windless day.
 Many would panic thinking that the end of the world has begun.
 Contrast that with people on the other side of the river who know that the shaking trees were from an earthquake.
 Those people would not believe that the end of the world is near.
 And, the only difference between the people on each side of the river was that one side had knowledge.

-Lack of sleep can cause anxieties, and your diet can play a major role.
-This knowledge can help in determining if they are contributing causes.
-And if they so, they can be modified.
+Lack of sleep can cause anxieties.
+Your diet plays a major role.
+Can you track your fears to either of these conditions?
+And if so, they can be modified.

 Many Little Pictures.
 There are hundreds of circumstances where knowledge would reduce apprehension or anxiety in day-to-day events.
 Take for example the situation where you became anxious when you decided to talk to a stranger.
 Knowing why you became anxious could be very helpful.